realworldocaml/book/en/json.md

 ```

 The command-line tool will be installed within your `~/.opam` directory,
-and will already be on your `PATH` from running `opam config env`.
+and should already be on your `PATH` from running `opam config env`.
 See
 [xref](#installation) if this isn't working.

 </note>